 The KEK GRID PMA will change this document by necessity.
 Revision is made and approved by the KEK GRID PMA.
 Minor editorial changes to this document can be made without approval by the KEK GRID PMA.
-New OID will not be assigned to the revised document when such minor changes would be made.
 Substantial changes in policy or changes in the technical security controls need to be approved by the KEK GRID PMA.
 New OID will be assigned to the revised document for such substantial changes would be made.